ZacharyMenefee/Twitter-Sentiment-Analysis/README.md

 - Unique IDs for components in order to reduce errors.
 - More adequate backend error handling and form validation.
 - Optimizing rendering and performance speed.
+- Additionally, a refactor from Javascript to Typescript might be in order.